MINIMBAH – WE VALUE CHILDHOOD

 - BBQ and refreshments at Cross Country

-In 2016 we decided to ‘share the love’ by supporting a range of wish list requests made by class and specialist teachers from across the school.
-Items PFG approved for purchase included:
+We also enjoy supporting a range of 'wish list' requests made by class and specialist teachers from across the school.
+In the last few years, the PFG has purchased:

 - Lego Kits - basic, wheels and simple machines for ECC to enjoy.